BIMSBbioinfo/mergen/README.md

 ```

 If you however wish to set this variable only for a single session, you
-can use on of the the following command, based on the agent you plan to
+can use one of the the following commands, based on the agent you plan
-use:
+to use:

 ``` r
 # setting up for openAI agents: